 Wondering what to buy your cat this festive season?
-Get some inspiration from our ultimate guide to the best Christmas presents for cats.
+Find inspiration with our ultimate guide to the best Christmas presents for your cats.

 6. A cat Christmas stocking

-What are you buying your cat for Christmas?
-Post your feline gift ideas with the tag #PethoodStories on Facebook, Instagram or Twitter.
+What are you buying your cat this Christmas?
+Share your best gift ideas with the tag #PethoodStories on social media.